Skip to content

 and following the prompts (see attribute descriptions above).
 Note that profile names are unique.

-You can view all profiles with the blackfish profile list command.
+You can view a list of all profiles with the blackfish profile ls command.
 If you want to view a specific profile, use the blackfish profile show command instead, e.g.

 To modify a profile, use the blackfish profile update command, e.g.

-Note that you cannot change the name attribute of a profile.
+This command updates the default profile if not --name is specified.
+Note that you cannot change the name or type attributes of a profile.

-To delete a profile, type blackfish profile delete --name <profile>.
+To delete a profile, type blackfish profile rm --name <profile>.
+By default, the command requires you to confirm before deleting.

 Usage

 Once you've initialized Blackfish and created a profile, you're ready to go.
-Their are two ways ways to interact with Blackfish: in a browser, via the user interface, or at the command-line using the Blackfish CLI.
+Their are two ways ways to interact with Blackfish: in a browser, via the user interface (UI), or at the command-line using the Blackfish CLI.
 In either case, the entrypoint is to type

 in the command-line.
 If everything worked, you should see a message stating the application startup is complete.

 At this point, we need to decide how we want to interact with Blackfish.
 The UI is available in your browser by heading over to http://127.0.0.1:8000.
-It's largely self-explanatory, so let's instead take a look at the CLI.
+It's a relatively straight-forward interface, and we have detailed usage examples on the user interface page, so let's instead take a look at the CLI.

-Open a new terminal tab/window.
+Open a new terminal tab or window.
 First, let's see what type of services are available.

 blackfish run --help